ravjotbrar/valkey-rfc/ValkeySkyscope.md

 ## Abstract

 The proposed feature is Skyscope, a Graphical User Interface (GUI) that brings observability capabilities to Valkey.
-Skyscope addresses critical observability and monitoring gaps identified through community analysis and customer research, particularly focusing on hot key detection, cluster visualization, and real-time metrics collection.
+Skyscope addresses critical observability and monitoring gaps identified through community analysis and customer research, particularly focusing on hot key detection, cluster visualization, and near real-time metrics collection.
 Skyscope is a React and Node.js application, packaged with Electron to work as a cross-platform desktop application.
 The design includes a timeseries metrics service for historic observability trends, built into the desktop app by default, yet capable of running as a standalone service if needed.
 The application design presented in this RFC is not set in stone, and submitting this RFC serves as a mechanism to gather community feedback about design decisions and implementation details before finalizing the architecture and feature set.

 ## Motivation